ShanaScogin/modeLLtest/README.md

 Next steps for this package include adding more methods to the `cvdm()` and `cvll()` functions and optimizing functions - especially `cvmf()` - to improve speed.

 # Contact
-Please submit an issue if you encounter any bugs (Issues -> Bug report), have a feature request (Issues -> Feature request), or have other comments or requests (Issues -> General issue).
-If you have substantive questions about the model tests, visit the literature referenced above or email sscogin@nd.edu.
+Please submit an [issue](https://github.com/ShanaScogin/modeLLtest/issues) if you encounter any bugs or problems with the package.